liuminzhao/job_slides/index.md

 ### Quantile Regression vs Mean Regression

 1. More information about the relationship of covariates and responses
-2. Slope may varies for different quantiles
+2. Slope may vary for different quantiles
-3. May focus on certain quantiles as estimates of interest
+3. Can focus on certain quantiles as estimates of interest
 4. More complete description of the conditional distribution

 ---